pts/pymediafileinfo/README.txt

     * Raw MPEG audio streams without MPEG-ADTS frame wrapping are not detected.
       (Does this even exist?
 Aren't just junk in the beginning of the mpeg-adts file?)
-    * Media parameters are not extracted from some MPEG-TS files, especially if the PAT frame is not near the beginning of the file.
+    * Media parameters are not found from some MPEG-TS files, especially if the PAT frame is not near the beginning of the file.

 Q8.
 What scanning tools are available in addition to mediafileinfo.py?